liferay/liferay-docs/develop/learning-paths/articles/08-using-alloyui-in-your-application/01-using-aui-validator.markdown

 # Using AlloyUI to Validate Forms in Your Application [](id=using-alloyui-to-validate-forms-in-your-application)

-In the previous learning paths, you created a form for the user to fill out to populate the guestbook.
-This serves as a good starting point for what you'll do next.
+In a previous learning path, you created a form for users to submit when adding an entry to a guestbook.
+You implemented a token form of back-end validation (checking the entry name, email address, and message for `null` values) in the service layer, but did not provide front-end validation in the form itself.

-You probably noticed that you validated the entities on the back end, but did not provide front end validation in the form itself.
-Before users submit your form, you want to make sure they have filled it out exactly as you had intended.
-You need to let them know which fields are required, if there is a limit on the number of characters, or if they left any fields empty.
-AlloyUI makes form validation a easy process.
+Before users submit your form, you should make sure that they have filled out all of the required fields.
+Your front-end form validation should indicate which fields are required and should highlight the required fields if the user tries to submit the form with required fields left empty.
+Your form validation should also allow you to restrict the number of characters that can be entered into a field.
+The number of remaining characters for the field should be displayed to the user.
+With AlloyUI, it's easy to implement all of these form validation features.
+Once you've implemented form validation, users' attempts to submit invalid forms will be caught before an HTTP request is sent to your Liferay server.

-You'll learn how to do this in two steps: 1) using the AlloyUI validator tag and 2) using the AlloyUI Character Counter module.
-The first step is to use the AlloyUI validator tag.
+You'll implement form validation with AlloyUI in two steps.
+First, you'll use the AlloyUI validator tag to specify required fields.
+Next, you'll use the AlloyUI Character Counter module to limit the number of characters that comprise a guestbook entry message.

-## Using the AUI:Validator Tag
+## Using the AUI Validator Tag

-Most of the work is already done at this point.
-You just need to modify the form input fields a bit.
+Validating AUI input fields is very easy.
+You just have to add an `<aui:validator>` tag with the appropriate attributes specified.

 1. Open `edit_entry.jsp`.